Baloise Art Prize

 The Baloise Art Prize is a prize awarded to two people each year at "Art Statements" sector of the international Art Basel fair.

 The prize is awarded by the Bâloise group (insurance and banking), a company that works to promote contemporary, emerging art.
 The Prize has been in existence since 1999.
 Each winner receives CHF 30,000.
-The winners' acquired works are then donated to Hamburger Bahnhof – Museum für Gegenwart in Berlin, Germany, and the Mudam (Musée d’Art Moderne Grand-Duc Jean), Luxembourg.
+The winners' acquired works are then donated to a museum in Germany – either the Hamburger Bahnhof – Museum für Gegenwart in Berlin or the Museum für Moderne Kunst in Frankfurt – and the Mudam (Musée d’Art Moderne Grand-Duc Jean), Luxembourg.